Written by

 How Do Second Lienholders Determine Your Loan Amount?

 Second lienholders evaluate your vehicle’s current value, source of income, other financial commitments, your chances of repaying the loan, and the outstanding loan amount on your first lien.
+Having positive equity in your vehicle, meaning its value exceeds the amount owed, can increase your chances of qualifying for a second lien title loan and may result in a higher loan amount.

 How Much Cash is the Highest Loan Amount I Can Receive with a Second Lien Title Loan?